kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 A unique idenfier chosen by the subscriber.
 A Subscribe ID MUST NOT be reused within the same session, even if the prior subscription has been closed.

-**Broadcast Name**:
+**Broadcast Path**:
-The name of the broadcast.
+The part of the broadcast.
-A zero-sized name is valid but not recommended.
+A zero-sized path is valid but not recommended.

 **Track Name**:
 The name of the track.